nathaneastwood/fablore/src/main-story/04-monarch/harbinger-of-the-abyss.md

 _You...
 What are they?
 What are you?_

-_My creations— **our** creations, I suppose.
+_My creations- **our** creations, I suppose.
 Though they will not recognise me in this form_.
 Despite not being able to see his expressions, Levia could sense the wry amusement, could almost glimpse his irritating smirk. _Give me control, or they will attack_.

 _No.
 Give me back my body._